felipebaltazar/UpgradeAssistant.Extension.Maui.Community/README.md

 # UpgradeAssistant.Extension.Maui.Community
-A upgrade extension to help Xamarin to MAUI migration
+A extension to help Xamarin to MAUI migration

 ## Upgrade assistante usage for MAUI